leftfield-geospatial/geedim/README.md

   search     Search for images
 ```
 ### Search
-Searching is filtered by date, region and optionally, the portion of cloud/shadow free pixels in the specified region.
-Other image metadata of interest is included in the results.
+Search for images with filtering by image collection, date, region and portion of cloud/shadow free pixels (in the specified region).
+Image metadata of interest is included in the results.
 ```
 geedim search --help
 ```